KenC2006/spooky-spikes-RL/README.md

 - The AI learns to commit to ducking under high beams and not unduck too early, thanks to the reward structure.
 - The 3D effect is achieved without a 3D engine, using only math and pygame's polygon drawing.
-- The project is a fun way to explore RL, game AI, and custom rendering techniques.